Johnny Rowe (footballer, born 1907)

 Jonathan Rowe (1907 — 1953) was an English footballer who played at right-back for Manchester Central, Reading, Queen's Park Rangers, and Port Vale before World War II.

 Career

-Rowe played for Manchester Central, Reading and Queen's Park Rangers before joining Port Vale in May 1937.
+Rowe played for Manchester Central, Reading and Queens Park Rangers before joining Port Vale in May 1937.
 He played 37 Third Division North games during the 1937–38 season, and featured in 35 Third Division South in the 1938–39 campaign.
 He left the Old Recreation Ground during World War II, though later guested for Crewe Alexandra.